MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/troubleshoot-always-on-vpn.md

 ### Error code: 809

-- **Error description.**  The network connection between your computer and the VPN server could not be established because the remote server is not responding.
-This could be because one of the network devices (e.g., firewalls, NAT, routers) between your computer and the remote server is not configured to allow VPN connections.
-Please contact your administrator or your service provider to determine which device may be causing the problem.
+- **Error description.**  The network connection between your computer and the VPN server couldn't be established because the remote server isn't responding.
+This could be because one of the network devices (for example, firewalls, NAT, routers) between your computer and the remote server isn't configured to allow VPN connections.
+Contact your administrator or your service provider to determine which device may be causing the problem.

 - **Possible cause.** This error is caused by blocked UDP 500 or 4500 ports on the VPN server or the firewall.